-Mission Statement: To serve the English-speaking community in the Yucatan Peninsula with information and advertising services that exceed the expectations of both readers and customers.
+Mission Statement: To serve the English-speaking community in the Yucatan Peninsula and Mexico with information and advertising services.

-Vision: As the foremost English language online newspaper in the Yucatan Peninsula, we will ultimately grow our business model to the level of franchise targeting Mexican cities with a high concentrationof English-speaking expatriate community .
-As of March 2016 we have launched San Miguel Times new online newspaper.
+Vision: As the foremost English language online newspaper in the Yucatan Peninsula, we will ultimately grow our business model to the level of franchise targeting Mexican cities with a high concentrationof English-speaking expatriate community.

 HISTORY OF THE YUCATAN TIMES

 The online newspaper The Yucatan Times began operations on December 4, 2010, created by Mr. Raul Curmina Ponce de León and his wife Silvia as an English language news website with weekly updates.
-So it remained for 2 ½ years, when a group of investors decided to purchase the online newspaper.
-On September 15th 2013, The Yucatan Times begins a new era, appointing a Content Manager to lead a team of editors, updating the site on a daily basis, implementing a Social Media strategy and designating an Editorial Board consisting of prominent members of the Expatriate Community in Merida, installing its offices on the legendary Paseo de Montejo Avenue.
+So it remained for two and a half years when a group of investors decided to purchase the online newspaper.

-Currently, The Yucatan Times is an online newspaper that targets the English-speaking community in the Yucatan Peninsula, the rest of Mexico, as well as English speakers around the world who are looking at the Yucatan region as their next travel destination or place of residence.
-The Yucatan Times publishes the most important regional, national and international news of relevance to its readers.
+Currently, The Yucatan Times is an online news platform that targets the English-speaking community in the Yucatan Peninsula, the rest of Mexico, and English speakers around the world who are looking at the Yucatan region as their next travel destination or place of residence.
+The Yucatan Times publishes the most important regional, national, and international news of relevance.

 The Yucatan Times list of contributors: